Online Continual Learning in Image Classification: An Empirical Survey: Problem Definition and Evaluation Metrics

 The goal of $A^{CL}$ is to train the classifier $f$ to continually learn new samples from the data stream without interfering with the performance of previously observed samples.
 Note that unless the current samples are stored in $M_t$, $A^{CL}$ will not have access to these sample in the future.
 Formally, at time step $\tau$, $A^{CL}$ tries to minimize the loss incurred by all the previously seen samples with only access to the current mini-batch and data from $M_{\tau-1}$: \begin{ceqn}

 \end{ceqn}

 Recently, \cite{reevaluate, three} have categorized the CL problem into three scenarios based on the difference between $D_{i-1}$ and $D_{i}$.
 Table~\ref{tab:scenario} summarizes the differences between the three scenarios, i.e., task incremental, class incremental and domain incremental.
 For task incremental, the output spaces are separated by task-IDs and are disjoint between $D_{i-1}$ and $D_{i}$.
 We denote this setting as $\{Y_{i-1}\}\ne \{Y_{i}\}$, which in turn leads to $P(Y_{i-1})\ne P(Y_{i})$.
 In this setting, task-IDs are available during both train and test times.
 For class incremental, mutually exclusive sets of classes comprise each data distribution $D_i$, meaning that there is no duplicated class among different task distributions.
-Thus $P(Y_{i-1})\ne P(Y_{i})$, but the output space is the same for all distributions since this setting adopts the single-head evaluation where the model needs to classify all labels without a task-ID.
+Thus $P(Y_{i-1})\ne P(Y_{i})$, but the output space is the same for all distributions since this setting adopts the single-head configuration where the model needs to classify all labels without a task-ID.
 Domain incremental represents the setting where input distributions are different, while the output spaces and distribution are the same.
 Note that task IDs are not available for both class and domain incremental.
 Table~\ref{tab: scenario-example} shows examples of these three scenarios.
-Following this categorization, the settings we focus in this work are known as Online Class Incremental (OCI) and Online Domain Incremental (ODI).
+Following this categorization, the settings we focus on in this work are known as Online Class Incremental (OCI) and Online Domain Incremental (ODI) with the single-head configuration.
+Note that some works consider the relaxed version of OCI with the multi-head configuration~\cite{gem, agem, pham2020contextual}, especially for methods without using memory buffer~\cite{fini2020online, chen2020mitigating, pham2020contextual}.